 Once the other spouse is served, they may file an answer and advise the court specifically what they disagree with in the petitioner’s complaint.
 Two parents can then begin negotiating their outstanding issues, and if they reach an agreement, the divorce can transition to an uncontested proceeding.

 If two parents cannot resolve their case through mediation or at a pretrial settlement conference, they must present their case to a judge in trial.
 After hearing evidence from both sides, a judge will issue a final divorce decree.
 Both parties are bound by that order, although they have the right to appeal it if they disagree with the court’s decision.
 Contested divorce trials can be highly complex and emotionally exhausting.
 Representation by a seasoned Pflugerville lawyer could be essential to resolving a divorce case favorably.

 What Role Does Fault Play In Marriage Dissolution?

 One of the most asked questions is whether one parent’s marital misconduct impacts the final divorce terms.
 In family court, a spouse may seek a no-fault or a fault divorce.
 In a case involving fault, the spouse must prove that the other party is in some way responsible for the marital breakup.

 There are seven fault grounds for divorce that one spouse may allege against the other.
 If the spouse seeking the divorce can demonstrate to a judge that one of these grounds exists and the other party’s actions led to the dissolution of their marriage, the judge could consider that fault when awarding custody or dividing the marital estate.

-If you are facing the end of your marriage and need help protecting your child, consider working with a practiced Pflugerville divorce lawyer from Angela Fate Brown & Associates.
-A dedicated member of our firm could work tirelessly on your behalf to achieve a result that protects your legal rights and your family’s wellbeing.
+If you are facing the end of your marriage and need help protecting your child, consider working with a practiced Pflugerville divorce lawyer from Angela Faye Brown & Associates at 713-714-3710 in Houston or at 512-572-1207 in Austin.
+A dedicated member of our firm could work tirelessly on your behalf to achieve a result that protects your legal rights and your family’s well-being.